Optimal dividend distribution under Markov-regime switching: Introduction

-In a regime-switching setting, modelling the company's cumulative net revenues as a drifted Brownian motion, with its volatility and drift modulated by a finite state Markov chain, and the discount rate as a deterministic function of the chain, we will solve the optimal dividend problem, under the assumption that the company is bankrupt once its reserves hit zero.
-We will show that the form of the optimal dividend policy depends on the sign of the drift: In the case that the expected net revenues (the drift) are positive in every regime, it is optimal to adopt a barrier-type strategy at certain positive levels that depend on the current regime, that is, it is optimal to make the minimal payments needed to keep the cash reserves below these barrier levels.
-When a regime-switch occurs, the barrier jumps up or down, and dividend payments are to be postponed or advanced accordingly.
-When there is only a single regime, this strategy reduces to the classical constant barrier strategy found before by Asmussen \& Taksar \cite{Asm:Tak} and Radner \& Shepp \cite{RadSHepp}.
-In the case that in at least one regime the drift is negative the optimal strategy takes a different form.
+After an adverse economic regime-switch it could happen that the expected net revenue of the company becomes negative, in which case the optimal strategy takes a different form.
 Intuitively, it is clear that, if the drift is negative and the reserves are sufficiently small, it will be optimal to liquidate the company by paying out the reserves as a lump-sum.
 In the absence of regime-switching, this optimality actually holds irrespective of the size of the reserves.
-In the presence of regime-switching, however, we find that it is optimal to continue the business if the drift is small and negative and the reserves are not too small: the prospect of switching to a regime with positive drift then outweighs the risk of ruin.
-In this case the value function is not concave, which is different from what is usually found in singular control problems.
+In the presence of regime-switching, however, we find that it is optimal to continue the business if the drift is small and negative and the reserves are not too small: the prospect of switching to a better regime with suitable positive drift outweighs the risk of ruin.
+In this case the value function is not concave, which differs from what is usually found in singular control problems.
 An explicit solution is derived in Section \ref{sec:casetwo} in the case of two regimes.